filipemeirelles/lolipsumgenerator/README.md

-# lolipsumgenerator
+# LoL Ipsum Generator
-Lorem ipsum generator using the name of League of Legends champions.
+A simple lorem ipsum generator using the name of the champions from the game League of Legends.